determined-ai/pdk/deploy/README.md

 ### Build and push the Train image

 If you are not planning on building your own images, you can skip this section.
-The pipelines will be configured by default with public images you can use for testing.
+The pipelines are configured by default with public images you can use for testing.

 Before continuing, make sure Docker Desktop is running.